SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 the low order azimuthal modes, since the Fourier coefficients of the higher order modes (representing a high degree of cylindrical asymmetry) are zero or negligible.

 For example, in a basic Laser Wakefield Acceleration set-up a laser pulse with cylindrically symmetric envelope could be described only by the mode :math:`m=1` and the cylindrically symmetric wave in its wake by the mode :math:`m=0`.
+This because the shape of the wake wave is mainly determined by the ponderomotive force of the laser, which depends on its cylindrically symmetric envelope.
-Thus, a simulation of this phenomenon would need only two azimuthal modes (`number_of_AM=2` in the input namelist).
+Thus, a simulation of this phenomenon would in principle need only two azimuthal modes.
+In the namelist of the corresponding simulation with azimuthal modes decomposition (`geometry=AMcylindrical`), the user would then choose `number_of_AM=2` in this case.

-In the azimuthal modes decomposition simulations, only the :math:`\tilde{F}^{m}` of Eq. :eq:`AzimuthalDecomposition`, for each scalar field and for all the components of the vector fields, are computed and stored.
+In the azimuthal modes decomposition simulations, only the :math:`\tilde{F}^{m}` of Eq. :eq:`AzimuthalDecomposition1`, for each scalar field and for all the components of the vector fields, are computed and stored.
 Each of them is a complex field defined in the :math:`(x,r)` space.
-In other words, for all the physical grid fields only the azimuthal modes from 0 to `(number_of_AM-1)`, the latter parameter defined by the user in the namelist, are considered.
+In other words, for all the physical grid fields only the azimuthal modes from 0 to `(number_of_AM-1)` are considered.

 In vacuum, the azimuthal modes of the cylindrical components of the electromagnetic fields would evolve independently.
 Due to the linearity of Maxwell's Equations, we can write and solve them separately for each mode.